-Note: For hybrid disk resources, confirm which is a current server in each of the active server group and the standby server group.
+If the mirror status is GREEN for both servers or both server groups, the mirror is synchronized normally.
+For hybrid disk resources, confirm which is a current server in each of the active server group and the standby server group.

 - 2. Stop the activated failover group (the operation) by using Cluster WebUI or by running the clpgrp command. - 3.
+Switch the mirror disks to backup mode by running the clpbackup.sh command. - For mirror disk resources:

-Run the following command on both of the active server and the standby server: - For hybrid disk resources, run the command on the current server of each server group.
+Execute the following command on both of the active and standby servers: